What is Mononucleosis?

 However, if the virus remains active, it can develop into chronic active Epstein-Barr virus (CAEBV).
-In addition to mild mononucleosis symptoms, patients may experience swelling in the liver and spleen, anemia, rash, nerve damage, liver failure and oral ulcers.
-Chronic mononucleosis can damage the immune system over time and result in deadly infections (x, x).
+Besides mild mononucleosis symptoms, patients may experience swelling in the liver and spleen, anemia, rash, nerve damage, liver failure and oral ulcers.
+Chronic mononucleosis can damage the immune system over time and result in deadly infections. (x) (x)

 Complications from Mononucleosis

-People suffering from chronic mononucleosis may suffer from complications including splenic rupture, respiratory complications, neurological complications and hematologic complications.
+If you suffer from chronic mononucleosis, you may suffer from complications including ruptured spleen, respiratory difficulties, neurological complications and hematologic complications.

 Too much swelling in the spleen can cause it to rupture.
-If someone has a ruptured spleen, they will feel pain in the upper-left part of the abdomen below the rib-cage, as well as in the left side of the chest and shoulder.
-They will also experience dizziness, blurred vision and loss of consciousness (x, x).
+If you have a ruptured spleen, you’ll feel pain in the upper-left part of the abdomen below the rib cage and the left side of the chest and shoulder.
+You may also experience dizziness, blurred vision and loss of consciousness. (x) (x)

 Some patients may develop jaundice, in which the skin and eyes yellow.
 Some cases lead to hepatitis if the liver becomes inflamed or anemia, characterized by a low red blood cell count.
 Research links it to myocarditis, inflammation in the heart.
-Research also states that mononucleosis may trigger multiple sclerosis, an autoimmune disease.
-It can cause certain cancers, including Hodgkin lymphoma and nasopharyngeal carcinoma (x).
+These studies also state that mononucleosis may trigger multiple sclerosis, an autoimmune disease.
+It can cause certain cancers, including Hodgkin’s lymphoma and nasopharyngeal carcinoma. (x)

-Because the symptoms are similar to other illnesses, it can be difficult for patients to differentiate which virus they have caught.
+Because the symptoms are like other illnesses, it can be difficult for patients to differentiate which virus they have caught.
 But because, as mentioned above, it can cause complications.
 Therefore the diagnosis is an essential measure.
 Some diagnosis actions include: (x)

-In the physical exam, the doctor looks for signs of swelling in the lymph nodes, tonsils, liver and spleen (x).
+In the physical exam, the doctor looks for swelling in the lymph nodes, tonsils, liver and spleen. (x)

-This is an older blood test that checks for antibodies that the immune system produces in response to the mono virus.
-But these antibodies can also result from other conditions, which causes inaccurate results, especially within the first week of infection (x, x, x, x).
+Mono spot is an older blood test that checks for antibodies that the immune system produces in response to the mono virus.
+But these antibodies can also result from other conditions, which causes inaccurate results, especially within the first week of infection. (x) (x) (x) (x)

 There are no medications to treat mononucleosis.
-Rather than treating the virus, patients can treat their symptoms and any secondary infections that they contract with appropriate antibiotics and pain relievers (x).
+Rather than treating the virus, you treat your symptoms and any secondary infections you contract with appropriate antibiotics and pain relievers. (x)

-Streptococcal infection, sinus infection and tonsillitis are all secondary infections that accompany mononucleosis.
-They can be treated with antibiotics, such as amoxicillin and penicillin, to treat these health concerns. (x) (x) Acetaminophen and ibuprofen can relieve pain.
+Streptococcal infection, sinus infection, and tonsillitis are all secondary infections that accompany mononucleosis.
+Healthcare providers prescribe antibiotics, such as amoxicillin and penicillin, to treat these health concerns. (x) (x) Acetaminophen and ibuprofen can relieve pain.

 Like many other viral infections, mononucleosis will resolve on its own after running its course for about a month.
-Patients can help themselves recover by resting as much as possible, especially for the first couple of weeks.
-It’s important to drink lots of water and avoid alcohol to avoid putting any extra stress on the spleen and liver.
+You can help yourself recover by resting as much as possible, especially for the first couple of weeks.
+You must drink lots of water and avoid alcohol to ward off putting extra stress on the spleen and liver.
 Gargling salt water can help relieve a sore throat, along with throat lozenges, cold drinks or ice cream, Popsicles or other frozen desserts.
-Patients should also avoid exercise or sports until the doctor certifies that it is safe — the spleen is delicate during mononucleosis and physical exercise can lead to splenic rupture (x).
+You should also avoid exercise or sports until the doctor certifies that it is safe — the spleen is delicate during mononucleosis, and physical activity can lead to splenic rupture. (x)

 Supplements for Mononucleosis

-Native primarily to North America, cranberry extract mostly helps maintain bladder health but it may also be able to fight viruses.
-However, it is not certain if it works against the mononucleosis virus (x).
+Native primarily to North America, cranberry extract mainly helps maintain your bladder health, but it may also fight viruses.
+However, research is not sure if it works against the mononucleosis virus. (x)